Last revised May 26, 2023.

 Panel IX:

-However, I’d sadly find evidence that even today (imagine!) there are unthinking people who are indifferent or oblivious to the impact of their actions.
+However, I’d soon find evidence that even today (imagine!) some unthinking people are unaware of or do not care about the impact of their actions.

 ——————————–